daonna/InterCorpus/README.md

 # InterCorpus

-We released a high-quality dataset of Chinese clinical interview transcripts for depression and anxiety disorder, called InterCorpus.
-This data was transcribed from the audio of the interview by a professional data annotation company in China.
+This is a high-quality dataset of Chinese clinical interview transcripts for depression and anxiety disorder, called InterCorpus.

 ## Access to InterCorpus